Generate a Model

 Use a .dragon1 File for generating models

-Suppose you need to create a model really fast and you want to do it nice and easy, then Dragon1 has a few options for you to do that.
+Suppose you need to create a model really fast, and you want to do it nice and easy, then Dragon1 has a few options for you.
 One of them is to generate a model using a .dragon1 file (JSON structured) and the Dragon1 Viewer application.

 If you are new to models, read this page on what is a model first.

-With the Dragon1 Viewer application, a model can be generated, viewed, filtered, matched and compared with attribute values and with other models or it can be checked for compliance with other types of models.
+With the Dragon1 Viewer application, a model can be generated, viewed, filtered, matched, and compared with attribute values and other models, or it can be checked for compliance with other types of models.

 An example of a generated model in the Viewer.